 Every practicing martial artist knows that the most deadly attack is the one that you did not see coming.
 A successful ambush is extremely difficult to counter.
 And this is precisely what makes the subject of “history” so dangerous.
 So much appears to be revealed, but if we push a little harder, what is really there?

 This problem is not the property of any one historian in particular.
 It is the nature of the exercise itself.
 The book in front of us claims to relate the true nature of events that occurred many years ago.
-Yet the ideas therein will insinuate themselves into our understanding of the present and aspirations for the future, often with striking little critical reflection.
+Yet the ideas therein will insinuate themselves into our understanding of the present and aspirations for the future, often with strikingly little critical reflection.

 The very best examples of the discipline will be conscious of these pitfalls.
 They will begin by presenting a clear discussion of the author’s own “theory” of history.
 Their pages will relate information only after critically interrogating the proper sources.
 Most importantly, they will be clear about the nature of the gaps separating any two visions of the past and present.
 Some events must remain beyond our reach, and not every “lesson” of the past has an analogue in the present.